st3w/CIS4914/README.md

   Contacts
   --------
-  If you would like to contact with any questions pleast contact through:
+  If you would like to contact with any questions please contact through:
     -cspaskert@gmail.com
     -message comfyfutons through github